daytonn/jskit/README.md

     controller.posts.new  -> Controller.setupForm
     controller.posts.edit -> Controller.edit

+### The `all` event

+Every controller has an automatically wired `all` action.
+Other than being automatically wired, it is a simple action->event map like any other:

+    controller:posts:all -> Controller.all

 ### actionEventName

 The `actionEventName` method allows you to get the full event name of a given action.
 It returns the `namespace`, `channel`, `controllerEventName`, and the `action` joined by the `eventSeperator`: